 Well, taking a nice little car and turning it into a boy racer’s dream is a metaphor for how not to build out your peopleOS.

-In our view, People teams are too often guilty of shipping their structure and the result is a mess of good ideas and well-intentioned initiatives that frankly just become cultural clutter.
+In our view, People teams are too often guilty of shipping their structure — they create products or services where the design and UX reflects the organisation of the team rather than the needs of the user.
+The result is a mess of good ideas and well-intentioned initiatives that frankly just become cultural clutter.

 4. They don’t take deliberate steps to build the diversity of their teams

 When you’re scaling your company, you don’t actually want everyone to be 100% bought into your story and your culture.
-An organisation where everyone’s in universal agreement is called a cult.
+An organisation where everyone’s in unquestioning agreement is called a cult.

 And cults end badly.

 When you’re a start-up, having a team with shared experiences and common backgrounds helps.
-A degree of homogeneity in start-ups is probably a positive thing.
+In start-ups a degree of homogeneity in your worldview is probably a positive thing.
 Having a shared vision and implicit understanding of your operating context helps you to move faster.
 Founders who’ve been in similar environments before have probably got shared assumptions about how work should get done which enables them to function effectively when working long hours under high pressure.
-If you have a start-up with too many opposing views or too little common ground, it becomes dysfunctional.
+If you have a start-up with too many opposing views or too little common ground, it becomes difficult to move at pace.